shivam5489/test/README.md

 # Oracle on Windows Plugin

-Oracle on Windows Plugin is designed for virtualizing Oracle database running on Windows Platform.
-This plugin provides all key benefits of virtualization including provisioning, refresh, rewind, etc.

 ## What Does a Delphix Plugin Do?

 Delphix is a data management platform that provides the ability to securely copy and share datasets.
 Using virtualization, you will ingest your data sources and create virtual data copies, which are full read-write capable database instances that use a small fraction of the resources a normal database copy would require.
 The Delphix engine has built-in support for interfacing with certain types of datasets, such as Oracle, SQL Server and ASE.

 The Delphix virtualization SDK (https://github.com/delphix/virtualization-sdk) provides an interface for building custom data source integrations for the Delphix Dynamic Data Platform.
 The end users can design/implement a custom plugin which enable them to use custom data source like MongoDB, MySQL, Cassandra, Couchbase or any other datasource similar to built-in dataset types like Oracle, SQL Server, vFiles etc with Delphix Engine.

+## Oracle on Windows Plugin

+Oracle on Windows Plugin is designed for virtualizing Oracle database running on Windows Platform.
+This plugin provides all key benefits of Delphix virtualization including provisioning, refresh, rewind, etc.

 ### Prerequisites